 When you import a list into MailChimp we'll scan your file for duplicates, bounces, and unsubscribes.
-It the system comes across an incorrect file format, an incomplete or malformed email address, or inconsistencies in the file, all or some of the email addresses may be blocked form import.
+If the system comes across an incorrect file format, an incomplete or malformed email address, or inconsistencies in the file, all or some of the email addresses may be blocked from import.
 Below we'll walk through some issues that could cause the import to fail.

 If you're importing a large list, it can take some time to complete the upload.
 If you navigate away from the import area, you can go back to the Lists page to see if your import is still processing.
 We'll display a notice if the import has not been completed.
-We'll also notify you once your import is complete by showing a message at the top of any page in your account.
+We'll also notify you once your import is complete by showing a message at the top of any page in your account as well sending a list import email to the administrator contact email address set for your account.

 Check the file type